Thursday, 14 May 2026

 After two consecutive operatic pop winners (which feels like an anomaly in itself as the same formula usually never works two years in a row), France has set out to see if there's still some more juice to be squeezed out of that fruit.

 And look, 'Regarde !' is a very competent – if a tad ostentatious – entry in its genre.
-The lavish, orchestral backing track adds layers upon layers of drama, and Monroe's soprano vocals match its intensity well.
+The lavish orchestral backing track adds layers upon layers of drama, and Monroe's soprano vocals match its intensity well.
 The chorus has lyrics simple enough for anyone that has done a basic course in French to follow along: 'Regarde-moi, regarde-toi / C'est ça l'amour, tu ne seras jamais perdu'.

 It's just that I fear that Europe might end up feeling a bit of opera fatigue what it comes to picking the next Eurovision winner.
 Furthermore, I do believe that both Nemo and JJ benefitted from the televote-only semis as the system inherently favoured entries with jury appeal.
 With more televote-oriented acts in the final, the televote is more likely to spread out, while the smaller number of acts with jury appeal amass the jury points among themselves.
 It is by no means a coincidence that the three winners of this rule iteration all vote their respective jury votes.

-Monroe, however. will not have that advantage since the juries are back in the semi-final, meaning that she will face more competition in the jury darling category.
-And again, with two operatic pop winners in a row, the lightning is increasingly more unlikely to hit a third time in the same place.
+Monroe, however, will not have that advantage since the juries are back in the semi-final, meaning that she will face more competition in the jury darling category.
+And again, with already two operatic pop winners in a row, the lightning is increasingly more unlikely to hit a third time in the same place.

 On a side note, how insane is it that she has that impressive of a voice at the age of just 17?